G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

        lc.setIntensity(1,5);// 1=Lower display.
 Second digit=brightness 0 to 15

-Clack Void (See the Clack void at the end of the sketch) set delay to suit your chosen relay for the ticking sound.
+Clack Void (The Clack void at the bottom of the sketch) set delay to suit your chosen relay for the ticking sound.

 ## Build Notes